 part of Susan Polgar’s SPICE programme.

-In mid-2016 Wesley began a 67-game unbeaten streak during which he won the Sinquefield Cup, the London Chess Classic and the Tata Steel Masters.
-After the streak ended in Shamkir he still went on to claim the US Championship and was being talked about as the world's no. 1 player in terms of form.
-His results then dropped off a little, but he'd already done enough to qualify for his first Candidates Tournament, in Berlin, by rating.
+In mid-2016 Wesley began a stunning 67-game unbeaten streak during which he won individual and team gold at the Olympiad, the Sinquefield Cup, the London Chess Classic, the Tata Steel Masters, and perhaps the one that meant the most, the US Championship.
+He was the world no. 2 and being talked about as the world's no. 1 player in terms of form.
+He couldn't keep up that pace, but he'd already done enough to qualify for his first Candidates Tournament, in Berlin, by rating.

 Photo: Georgios Souleidis